28 Things to Do in Myrtle Beach in the Winter

 Nights of a Thousand Candles

 Like most cities, Myrtle Beach has a plethora of holiday activities going on throughout the winter months.
 One of the most popular among both locals and visitors is Nights of a Thousand Candles at Brookgreen Gardens.
 Guests stroll the beautiful gardens that shine brightly with more than 2,800 hand-lit candles and more sparkling holiday lights than you can count.
-There is live music, delicious food and hot cider for everyone to enjoy.
-Tickets must be purchased in advance online or by calling 843-235-6000.
+There is live music, delicious food, and hot cider for everyone to enjoy.
+Tickets must be purchased in advance online, and they sell out quickly.

 Ripley’s Festival of Trees